Some frequently asked questions about the CDT in Data Science and AI.

 Q: Is it possible to do a distance learning degree?

 A: A separate application does not need to be made to request funding from the CDT, as this will be assessed from the same application as the academic selection.
+The exception is for some students who are outwith the EU.
+If you do need to make separate funding applications, we will contact you.

 All applications will be considered based on academic merit, regardless of the funding available to each applicant.